TROUBLESHOOTING CLAWGS V2:

 If toes are still sliding through Clawgs' front claws' opening, the Clawgs are too small.

-Please generate a free return label (in the USA) in the Returns Center and mail the incorrectly sized Clawgs within 30 days of delivery.
+Please request a size exchange and return the incorrectly sized Clawgs within 30 days of delivery.

-Note that the front straps may loosen when you open Clawgs wide to put them on paws.
+Note that the front straps loosen when opening size 7-12 Clawgs wide to put them on paws.

-It's a good idea to tug each front strap until you see the slider move back to gently hold front knuckles every time you put on Size 7-12 Clawgs V2.
+Therefore, it's a good idea to tighten each front strap until you see the slider move back to gently hold front knuckles every time you put on Size 7-12 Clawgs V2

-Centering Clawgs every time you put them on and your dog stands is also a good idea.
-When Clawgs start off centered with dogs' heels set in Clawgs' heels, they are more likely to stay centered.
+It's also a good idea to center Clawgs every time you put them on a good idea.
+When Clawgs start centered with dogs' heels set in Clawgs' heels, they are more likely to stay centered.

-After centering Clawgs, tightening side straps to gently hold the front sides of dogs' side toes while they're standing (not laying or lifting paws) may help keep Clawgs centered, but tightening the front straps is the most beneficial for keeping Clawgs centered.
+After centering Clawgs, tightening side straps to gently hold the front sides of dogs' side toes while they're standing may help keep Clawgs centered, but tightening the front straps is the most beneficial.

 If one or both side claws touch Clawgs' sole while dogs are standing, marking and trimming the excess sole under side claws will also help stop Clawgs from spinning off center.